react-static/react-static/README.md

 ## Components & Tools

 ### `<Router>`
 The `Router` component is required, and provides the underlying React-Router context to its children.
-It is often the root component of a react-static app.
+It is recommended to always be the root component of a react-static app.

+- `Router` automatically handles rendering both static and browser environments.
+- Supports an optional `type` prop that can be one of:
+  - `browser` - Uses `history.createBrowserHistory`
+  - `hash` - Uses `history.createHashHistory`
+  - `memory` - Uses `history.createMemoryHistory`
-`Router` automatically handles rendering both static and browser environments.
-It optionally accepts a `history` object (most-often used for things like react-router-redux), and also provides a helper method to subscribe to loading events.
+- It optionally accepts a `history` object (most-often used for things like react-router-redux), and also provides a helper method to subscribe to loading events.
+Note that this will override the `type` prop above.

 Example:
 ```javascript